PathOnAI/arc-agi-experiments/Log.md

 ## 02/12/2025, Wednesday
 Starting 02/12, I plan to spend one month exploring AGI with fellow South Park Commons members from the Reasoning AI Forum on a part-time basis
+Danqing attended SPC's arc-agi meeting for the first time